-For example, say the customer’s nearest logistics center is out of stock for the products they ordered.
-The order would automatically be fulfilled from a different location where the goods are in stock.
+For example, suppose a product is out of stock at the nearest logistics center to your customer.
+In that case, the order could automatically be fulfilled from a different location where goods are available.
 Alternatively, the software could pause the order until the goods are in stock at the closest logistics center while still fulfilling the order within the promised shipping window.

 Automating managing listings